 It was then that the deputies also arrested Jaylene.

 According to the letter, a deputy who was reportedly “approximately 6 feet tall and weighed approximately 200 pounds, walked up behind Jaylene, who is just under 5 feet tall, grabbed her wrists and bent her arms upward behind her back, causing her to yell in pain and bend over to alleviate the tension on her arms.”
-This deputy sheriff then walked her over to a patrol car to search her.
-Yet, no deputy sheriff ever asked Jaylene for the blunt that supposedly triggered the deputies’ actions.
+This deputy then walked her over to a patrol car to search her.
+Yet, no officer ever asked Jaylene for the blunt that supposedly triggered the deputies’ actions.

 Once in the patrol car, Jaylene said she kept asking the deputies where they were taking her, but they reportedly responded with answers to the effect of, “You’ll see when we get there.”
 At first, according to Jaylene, the deputy driver passed the East LA Sheriff’s Station, and took Rea briefly to a local hospital, before driving her to the station at around 1 a.m., where her family and ACLU lawyers had been waiting and worrying about her.